ElQDuck/paragon-pioneers-2-calculator/README.md

 # Planned features
 >:black_square_button: Button to reset all values
+>:black_square_button: Add a possibility to select the amount of trees
 >:ballot_box_with_check: Add "Expert view" Button (Toggle all possible combinations or just the obvious ones)
 >:ballot_box_with_check: Add a button to change the displayed building order (left -> right / right -> left)
 >:black_square_button: Make the app installable (PWA)